AdamNolle/GardenConditions/README.md

 ## Interactive Map Of The US

-Using code from the [Github repo](https://github.com/WebsiteBeaver/interactive-and-responsive-svg-map-of-us-states-capitals)
+Using code from the [Github repo](https://github.com/WebsiteBeaver/interactive-and-responsive-svg-map-of-us-states-capitals) we change the data attributes to suit our needs better for this project.
+But the funtionailty of the app goes almost soley to [dmarcs](https://github.com/WebsiteBeaver/interactive-and-responsive-svg-map-of-us-states-capitals/commits?author=dmarcs)

 ## New Map Credits - Map Stuff Folder